Plus500

 Yes, Plus500 is regulated by FCA, CySEC, ASIC, MAS, which are among the strictest financial regulators globally.
 Regulated brokers must segregate client funds, maintain capital reserves, and submit to regular audits — providing a high level of investor protection.

 Plus500 is a legitimate broker operating since 2008, licensed by FCA, CySEC, ASIC, MAS.
 Tier-1 regulated brokers are required to keep client funds in segregated accounts, offer negative balance protection, and comply with strict conduct rules.
-This makes ${broker.name} one of the safer choices for traders.
+This makes Plus500 a reliable, well-regulated choice for traders.

 Plus500 is rated 3.98/5 on BrokerRank and is regulated by FCA, CySEC, ASIC, MAS.
 Under tier-1 regulation, your funds must be held in segregated bank accounts separate from the broker's operating funds.
 In the event of broker insolvency, your money is protected up to the compensation scheme limit (e.g. £85,000 under FCA's FSCS).